JohnKamaujk/catrix/README.md

 ### Installing

 * Click to the code button of this repo & copy http/ssh link
-* Open path to your folder location with terminal then git clone
+* Open path to your folder location using terminal then git clone https://github.com/JohnKamaujk/catrix.git
 * Run the application by opening it on your IDE.

 ### Executing program